-Another mechanism we implemented is the Simple Memorycopy Reduction (SMR) scheme.
-In TCP data transfer, two memory-copy operations are necessary at the sender host in TCP data transfer [14].
+Another mechanism we implemented is the Simple Memory-copy Reduction (SMR) scheme.
+In TCP data transfer, two memory-copy operations are necessary at the sender host in TCP data transfer [17].
 One is from the file system to the application buffer, and the other is from the application buffer to the socket buffer, as shown in Figure 1(a).
-The problem is that memory access is the largest obstacle in improving TCP data transfer [15], so reducing the number of memory copy operations in TCP data transfer is a key to improving the server's protocol processing speed.
-Reducing the number of memory accesses in TCP data transfer is not a new subject [1, 2, 3].
-In Drushel and Peterson [1], the authors proposed a 'fbuf' (fast buffer) architecture, which shares the memory space between the system kernel and user processes to avoid redundant memory copies during data transfers.
+The problem is that memory access is the largest obstacle in improving TCP data transfer [18], so reducing the number of memory copy operations in TCP data transfer is a key to improving the server's protocol processing speed.
+Reducing the number of memory accesses in TCP data transfer is not a new subject [2, 3, 4].
+In Drushel and Peterson [2], the authors proposed a 'fbuf' (fast buffer) architecture, which shares the memory space between the system kernel and user processes to avoid redundant memory copies during data transfers.
 However, it is difficult to implement fbuf on actual systems, because its complicated architecture requires many modifications in the memory management mechanism of operating systems.
 In this paper, we propose a Simple Memory-copy Reduction (SMR) scheme, which is a new and simpler mechanism that can avoid memory copying from the file system to the application buffer.

 A detailed mechanism at the sender host in TCP data transfer of the original BSD UNIX system is illustrated in Figure 1(a).
 When the user application transfers a file by using TCP, the file is first copied from the file system (on disk or memory) to the application buffer located in the user memory space by one memory copy operation.
 Then, the data in the application buffer is copied to the socket buffer which is located in the kernel memory space.
 It is performed by a couple of system calls provided by the socket interface, and so two memory copy operations are necessary.
 It is redundant, however, to copy the file in the file system to the socket buffer via the application buffer, as it can be directly copied from the file system to the socket buffer in the file transfer.
 Of course, the memory space should be clearly divided into user and kernel spaces by the UNIX memory management system, so that the kernel memory space is protected from illegal accesses caused by user applications.
 When we consider the performance improvement of TCP data transfer, we can avoid memory copying from the file system to the application buffer.
+Since our SMR scheme is limited to the file system to be applied, there is not so critical problem about the memory usage by the kernel system and the user applications.